Dyann Wirth, Ph.D.

 Wirth and the members of her lab leverage genomic tools and novel approaches to better understand the fundamental biology of the malaria parasite and mechanisms of drug resistance.
 The long-term goal of this work is to understand basic molecular mechanisms in protozoan parasites with the aim of discovering and applying preventive and therapeutic interventions against infection.
 Wirth’s research is made possible through collaborative research partnerships with investigators, universities, and clinical centers in Africa, Asia, and Central and South America.

 She received her Ph.D. from the Massachusetts Institute of Technology.
 As a global leader in malaria research, Wirth is a member and current chair of the World Health Organization’s Malaria Policy Advisory Committee and has maintained numerous leadership positions in the field.
-She is a fellow and past president of the American Society of Tropical Medicine and Hygiene (ASTMH), fellow of the American Academy of Microbiology, and an elected member of the National Academy of Medicine, National Academy of Sciences.
+She is a fellow and past president of the American Society of Tropical Medicine and Hygiene (ASTMH), a fellow of the American Academy of Microbiology, a fellow of the American Association for the Advancement of Science, and an elected member of the National Academy of Medicine, National Academy of Sciences.
 Wirth is also past chair of the Department of Immunology and Infectious Diseases at the Harvard T.H.
 Chan School of Public Health (2006–2018) and honored recipient of ASTMH’s Joseph Augustine LePrince Medal, BioMalPar’s Lifetime Achievement Award, and USF President’s Global Leadership Award.
 She has also served on the boards of the Burroughs Wellcome Fund and the Marine Biological Laboratory.